erroronline1/caro/readme.md

             ["trading_good", "1", ["Article Name", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NAMES THAT QUALIFY AS TRADING GOODS"]]
         ],
         "conditional_or": [
-            ["has_expiry_date", "1", ["Article NameNumber", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NUMBERS THAT HAVE AN EXPIRY DATE"]]
+            ["has_expiry_date", "1", ["Article NameNumber", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NUMBERS THAT HAVE AN EXPIRY DATE"]], ["special_attention", "1", ["Article Number", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NUMBERS THAT NEED SPECIAL ATTENTION (E.G. BATCH NUMBER FOR HAVING SKIN CONTACT"]]
         ],
         "rewrite": [{
             "article_no": ["Article Number"],